 Does this switch from paper to Trello sound complex?
 It’s not, actually, as you’ll see in our step-by-step guide to use a Bullet Journal in Trello to plan your day.
 The guide shows you how to bring every aspect of your paper journal to Trello.
 It also gives you a sample Monthly Log board that you can clone and add to your Trello account.

 Trello is not the only popular note-taking app to take your journal from analog to digital.
 You can also use Evernote for bullet journaling.
-If you’re a Mac user, you could use Reminders, Calendar, or Notes as a Bullet Journal.
+If you’re a Mac user, you could use Reminders, Calendar, or Notes as a Bullet Journal or repurpose one of these journal apps for Mac.

 Download: Trello (Free, Premium plans available)